Urban flooding: Modeling

+Localized models

 Flood modeling is often conducted in a very localized fashion, with hydrological models created for individual municipalities and incorporating details about buildings, infrastructure, vegetation, land use, and drainage systems.
 This localized modeling can be very useful, especially when paired with historical data, in predicting which specific locations (e.g. streets or intersections) will be the most impacted during a flood event and can be helpful in designing effective mitigation systems specific to local needs.

 Flood flows in urban environments have been investigated relatively recently despite many centuries of flood events.
 Some researchers mentioned the storage effect in urban areas.
 Several studies looked into the flow patterns and redistribution in streets during storm events and the implication in terms of flood modelling.
 Some recent research considered the criteria for safe evacuation of individuals in flooded areas.
 But some recent field measurements during the 2010–2011 Queensland floods showed that any criterion solely based upon the flow velocity, water depth or specific momentum cannot account for the hazards caused by the velocity and water depth fluctuations.
 These considerations ignore further the risks associated with large debris entrained by the flow motion.